Christmas dinner: United Kingdom

-Christmas dinner in the United Kingdom usually consists of roasted turkey, stuffing, gravy, Yorkshire puddings, pigs in blankets, bread sauce, cranberry sauce or redcurrant jelly, roast potatoes; vegetables (particularly Brussels sprouts, broccoli, carrots, and parsnips) with dessert of Christmas pudding, mince pies (both served with brandy butter, custard or cream) or trifle.
+Christmas dinner in the United Kingdom usually consists of roasted turkey, stuffing, gravy, pigs in blankets, bread sauce, cranberry sauce or redcurrant jelly, roast potatoes, and vegetables (particularly Brussels sprouts, broccoli, carrots, and parsnips).
+Yorkshire puddings may feature, but are historically served with roast beef.
+Dessert typically features Christmas pudding, mince pies (both served with brandy butter, custard, or cream), or trifle.

 In 2021, it was estimated that nine million turkeys were consumed at Christmas in the United Kingdom.
-This represented a halving of consumed turkeys since 1996, as younger adults opt for alternatives.
-Pork, beef, chicken, goose, and duck are also popular.
+This represented a halving of turkey consumption since 1996, as younger adults increasingly opt for alternatives.
+Pork, beef, chicken, goose, and duck are also popular alternatives.

-In England, throughout the 16th and 17th centuries, goose or capon was commonly served, and the rich sometimes dined upon peacock and swan.
+In England, throughout the 16th and 17th centuries, goose or capon was commonly served, and the wealthy sometimes dined upon peacock and swan.

 The turkey appeared on Christmas tables in England in the 16th century.
-The 16th-century farmer Thomas Tusser noted that by 1573 turkeys were commonly served at English Christmas dinners.
-The tradition of turkey at Christmas rapidly spread throughout England in the 17th century, and it also became common to serve goose which remained the predominant roast until the Victorian era.
+The 16th-century farmer Thomas Tusser noted that by 1573, turkeys were commonly served at English Christmas dinners.
+The tradition of turkey at Christmas spread rapidly throughout England in the 17th century, and it also became common to serve goose, which remained the predominant roast until the Victorian era.
 A famous English Christmas dinner scene appears in Charles Dickens' A Christmas Carol (1843), where Scrooge sends Bob Cratchitt a large turkey.
 The pudding course of a British Christmas dinner may often be Christmas pudding, which dates from medieval England.
-Trifle, mince pies, Christmas cake or a yule log are also popular.
-By the 21st century, some British citizens were changing their Christmas dinner traditions with a growing number selecting vegetarian and vegan versions of traditional UK Christmas meals.
+Trifle, mince pies, Christmas cake, or a yule log are also popular.
+By the 21st century, some British citizens have been changing their Christmas dinner traditions, with a growing number selecting vegetarian and vegan versions of traditional UK Christmas meals.

 North America

-A household's Christmas dinner, 1959.

 Canada

 In English-speaking Canada, Christmas dinner is similar to that of Britain.
 Traditional Christmas dinner features turkey with stuffing, mashed potatoes, gravy, cranberry sauce, and vegetables.
-A Christmas dinner is typically very similar to a Thanksgiving Dinner.
-Other types of poultry, roast beef, or ham, are also used.
+A Christmas dinner is typically very similar to a Thanksgiving dinner.
+Other types of poultry, roast beef, or ham are also used.
 Pumpkin or apple pie, raisin pudding, Christmas pudding, or fruitcake are staples for dessert.
 Eggnog, a milk-based punch often infused with alcohol, is also popular around the holiday season.
 Other Christmas items include Christmas cookies, butter tarts, and shortbread, which are traditionally baked before the holidays and served to visiting friends at Christmas and New Year parties, as well as on Christmas Day.

 In French-speaking Canada, traditions may be more like those of France.
 (See Réveillon.)
 Other ethnic communities may continue to use old-world traditions as well.